-The maximum load for your vehicle is 850 lbs (395 kg).
+The maximum load for your vehicle is 850 lbs (385 kg) for U.S. vehicles, and 395 kg for Canadian vehicles.
 This figure includes the total weight of all occupants, cargo, and accessories, and the tongue load if you are towing a trailer.